 The other Korean Air Lounge in the US that I’m familiar with is in the Tom Bradley International Terminal at LAX.
 This lounge is large, has very nice seating including a terrace that overlooks the terminal.

 I have often visited this lounge over the last several years when flying internationally on Korean Air or Delta.
 The quality of food and beverages has declined noticeably in that time.
 The decline seems to have been related to becoming a Priority Pass lounge and having many more customers than when it was only open to Korean Air and SkyTeam elites and Korean Air lounge members.
-I wanted to compare this lounge with those experiences. \
+I wanted to compare the Korean Air JFK T1 lounge with those experiences. \

-The greeting as I entered the lounge was unenthusiastic, which is something that seems to have become commonplace at LAX.
+The greeting as I entered the lounge was unenthusiastic, which is something that also seems to have become commonplace at LAX.
 In contrast, the representatives at the Korean Air Prestige and First lounges in Seoul/Incheon are very friendly and helpful.

 The food selection was even more limited than the offerings at LAX.